 - Finally, avoid using bleach solutions to mop/clean your rigid-core vinyl flooring, as they’ll cause fading/ discoloration on your vinyl floor.

 Meanwhile, maintenance may involve installing blinds and curtains on the windows if the floor is in a room that is directly exposed to sunlight.
 This is because UV rays can cause fading on rigid-core vinyl flooring whose wear layers don’t feature UV protection.

 Remember-too- that regardless of how thick your wear layer is, it’s always important to factor in various maintenance strategies for prevention against wear due to scratches and dents.
 Doing this will keep your rigid-core flooring looking great and extend its lifespan.

 For instance, you can install felt pads under furniture to prevent scratches when dragging the furniture across the floor.
 Installing mats at the room’s entrance will also prevent scratches caused by soil and dirt particles from outside.

 NuCore’s rigid core EVP products offer the best value for money, as they’re affordably priced from $2.35-$3.80 per square foot.
 Whether you want planks with weathered patterns for a rustic aesthetic or those that feature modern linear design aesthetics, NuCore’s got you covered.
 Their line features over 100 design options that you can select from.

 COREtec Rigid Core Vinyl Flooring

 If you’re looking for a brand with a wide range of stone-look EVP flooring options, then COREtec is the one.
-They stock up to 26 different designs of rigid-core, stone-look tiles.
+COREtec Rigid Core Vinyl flooring has a stock of up to 26 different designs of rigid-core, stone-look tiles.
 Meanwhile, COREtec’s wood-look flooring collections are also breath-taking in terms of visual appeal.

 Shaw Rigid Core Vinyl Flooring